CalgaryToSpace/CTS-Software-Onboarding/README.md

 ### Using Git Command Line (Not Recommended)
-For CalgaryToSpace, using GitHub Desktop is strongly recommended.
+For CalgaryToSpace, **using GitHub Desktop is strongly recommended.**

+GitHub Desktop's easy-to-use GUI allows for easier review and inclusion of files for commits.
+Identifying which files should be comitted in a change is important, as STM32CubeIDE sometimes changes/regenerates files that you do not intend to change.

 <details>
 <summary>Click to expand</summary>